-The 5 year strategic plan for the 2020 - 2025 period further took guidance from the Strategic Framework for the Provincial Strategic Plan, 2019-2024 (hereinafter referred as PSP 2019/24), with its vision of a "A safe Western Cape where everyone prospers" in particular Vision Inspired Priorities (VIP) 1, specifically the area of Alcohol-Related Harms Reduction.
+The Alcohol Harms Reduction approaches and interventions are reflected in the Western Cape Provincial Strategic Plan 2019-24.
+The WCLA's 5 year strategic plan for the 2020 - 2025 period further took guidance from the Strategic Framework for the Provincial Strategic Plan, 2019-2024 (hereinafter referred as PSP 2019/24), with its vision of a "A safe Western Cape where everyone prospers" in particular Vision Inspired Priorities (VIP) 1, specifically the area of Alcohol-Related Harms Reduction.